 Big Island Tips

 — Kayaking to Captain Cook monument: You can hire a kayak pretty much anywhere in Hawaii.
 So, whether you want to get Kayak Rental Maui, Kealakekua, or O‘ahu it doesn’t matter, you’ll always find a kayak somewhere!
-We drove down to Kealakekua Bay and turn left along a little road to the kayak rental and launch place.
+We drove down to Kealakekua Bay and turned left along a little road to the kayak rental and launch place.
 This is our very favorite activity… you kayak right along the Bay out to this great monument and can do some amazing snorkeling when you get there.
 We’ve had dolphins swimming alongside us doing this before, and we like to grab sandwiches before and pack food to eat when we dock at the monument.
 It’s probably a half-day thing and fun to get dinner in Kona after.
 There is also a bay south of the Captain Cook called the Kealakekua Bay.
 You can take kayaks out there and find good reef all the way across the bay to the right side.
 It has some good snorkeling and is a bit more protected.
 You’ll see turtles and beautiful fish .
 The place we rent from is right down at the Bay launch and is called Ehu & Kai Adventure.

 — Find a Heiau temple to walk around and see near Kona!
 Also, as you drive back from kayaking into Kona, you pass an antique shop on the left and there is (randomly) the BEST ice cream in the back.
 Seriously it’s amazing, but I need to find the name of it!
 You can’t miss it on the main road though.